arts-link/jillbonovitz.com/README.md

 ### Creating a New Gallery

 1. Create a new directory under `content/` with an appropriate name
+2. Create an `images/` subdirectory inside your new gallery directory
-2. Create an `index.md` file with the following structure:
+3. Create an `index.md` file with the following structure:

 ```yaml
 ---